-Water is the source of life and closely related to our daily life.
-The Group understands the preciousness of water resources, and develops sound management measures to effectively conserve water.
+Water is one of our most important natural resources.
+In order to protect precious water resources, the Group makes every effort to reduce the water resources used in business operations.
 The Group does not use any water resources in the production process.
 The water we consume is mainly the domestic water used by employees.
 Thus, we actively promote the concept of water conservation among employees and strengthen the maintenance, inspection and management of water-consuming equipment to achieve the purpose of water conservation.
 The Shenzhen Factory carried out an inspection targeting "dripping water pipes" to eliminate leakage of water pipes and reduce waste of water.

-The total water consumption of the Group in the past year was approximately:
+The total water consumption of the Shenzhen Factory in the past year was approximately:

-Total water consumption: 173,396.00 m3 Total water consumption intensity: 141.78 m3 per employee
+Total water consumption: 178,800.00 m3 Total water consumption intensity: 157.12 m3 per employee